pulp-platform/visual_wakeup/README.md

 ```bash
 APP=your_app GUI=1 make run-vsim
 ```
-`APP` specifies the name (not the whole path) of the app that you want to run on the VWU; the compilation artifacts of the app have to be available under `sw/apps`. `GUI=1` enables QuestaSim's GUI, which is disabled by default.
-When enabled, the GUI is set up through the script `target/sim/vsim/tb_vwu_top.tcl`.
+`APP` specifies the name (not the whole path) of the app that you want to run on Wakelet; the compilation artifacts of the app have to be available under `sw/apps`. `GUI=1` enables QuestaSim's GUI, which is disabled by default.
+When enabled, the GUI is set up through the script `target/sim/vsim/tb_wl_top.tcl`.

 ## Directory structure
-- `hw`: Contains the SystemVerilog hardware description of the VWU, including the bootrom of the Snitch core, automatically generated from the code in `sw/bootrom`.
+- `hw`: Contains the SystemVerilog hardware description of Wakelet, including the bootrom of the Snitch core, automatically generated from the code in `sw/bootrom`.
 You can regenerate Snitch's bootrom with `make snitch_bootrom`.
-- `sw`: The SDK and applications for the VWU.
+- `sw`: The SDK and applications for Wakelet.
 It includes:
     - `runtime`: The bare-metal runtime, featuring: a linker script that groups the elf sections to correctly generate complete, independent, and lean binaries to load the instruction and data memories separately; a crt0 runtime to initialize the core's state, and the system's address map.
     - `hal`: Drivers for the devices around the Snitch core (CSRs, HWPE).
     - `bootrom`: The code implemented in Snitch's bootrom; in its current implementation, it initializes the core's register file and goes into wfi.